2025 European heatwaves: Iceland

 In mid-May, Iceland experienced a record-breaking heatwave, with temperatures reaching at least 20 C for ten consecutive days between 13 and 22 May.
 The country's record for the highest May temperature was broken on 15 May at Egilsstaðir Airport, where 26.6 C was recorded; the previous record of 25.6 C, recorded in 1992, was surpassed three more times during the heatwave.
 Furthermore, 94% of the automatic weather stations in the country which have been in operation for at least 20 years broke their records for the maximum May temperature; three staffed stations also broke their records for the maximum May temperature, including Stykkishólmur which has been in operation for 174 years.

 Ireland

 On 30 April, the country's record for the maximum April temperature was broken when 25.9 C was recorded in Athenry, breaking the previous record set in 1984.

 On 19 June, temperatures reached 27 C in County Roscommon, making it the hottest day of the year so far.
 A temperature of 29.6 C was recorded at the same location the following day, making 20 June the hottest day in Ireland in 3 years.

 On 11 July, a total of 14 counties were a yellow warning for high temperatures; the whole country was under temperature warnings the following two days.
 On 12 July, a temperature of 31.1 C in County Roscommon, making it the hottest day of the year so far.

+On 13 July, Connemara National Park recorded a peak of 32.2 C, the highest temperature in Ireland in 2025.